Jushan-Randy-Chen/PAD-TRO/README.md

 To generate trajectories using our algorithm, run `python3 state_diffusion_chronological_projection`

 ## (Optional) closed loop control
 You may also use the provided `geometric_coontroller.py` to run closed-loop simulations for trajectory tracking.
-The controller is implemented based on this [paper](https://ieeexplore.ieee.org/document/5717652)
+The controller is implemented based on this classic [paper](https://ieeexplore.ieee.org/document/5717652)

 ## Acknowledgement
 Some parts of the code are adapted from [Model-Based Diffusion for Trajectory Optimization](https://github.com/LeCAR-Lab/model-based-diffusion/tree/main)